transdigiware/blockchain/vscode-extension.md

 ## Step four: Deploy a smart contract to a preconfigured Hyperledger Fabric network
 {: #develop-vscode-deploy}

 You can use the VS Code extension to deploy your smart contract to a preconfigured Hyperledger Fabric network that the extension creates on your local machine.
 You can then install, instantiate, and test your smart contract before you deploy it to a live network.
+If you are using the VS Code Extension v1, you can then install, instantiate, and test your smart contract before you deploy it to a live network.
+If you are using the VS Code Extension v2, which uses the new Fabric 2.x lifecycle process, you can then install then "approve" and "commit" (also referred to throughout this topic as "deploy") a smart contract on a channel, as opposed to instantiating it.

 This option to deploy a smart contract to a preconfigured network is currently not available if you are running your developer environment from Red Hat CodeReady Workspaces.
 Instead, you can use an existing {{site.data.keyword.blockchainfull_notm}} Platform network.
 See the instructions in [Step seven](#develop-vscode-connecting-ibp) to connect to that network.